Olfactory receptor: Diversity

-There are a large number of different odor receptors, with as many as 1,000 in the mammalian genome which represents approximately 3% of the genes in the genome.
+There are a large number of different odor receptors, with as many as 2,000 in the mammalian genome which, depending on the species represents up to 5% of the coding-genes in the genome.
 However, not all of these potential odor receptor genes are expressed and functional.
 According to an analysis of data derived from the Human Genome Project, humans have approximately 400 functional genes coding for olfactory receptors, and the remaining 600 candidates are pseudogenes.

 The reason for the large number of different odor receptors is to provide a system for discriminating between as many different odors as possible.
 Even so, each odor receptor does not detect a single odor.
 Rather each individual odor receptor is broadly tuned to be activated by a number of similar odorant structures.
 Analogous to the immune system, the diversity that exists within the olfactory receptor family allows molecules that have never been encountered before to be characterized.
 However, unlike the immune system, which generates diversity through in-situ recombination, every single olfactory receptor is translated from a specific gene; hence the large portion of the genome devoted to encoding OR genes.
 Furthermore, most odors activate more than one type of odor receptor.
 Since the number of combinations and permutations of olfactory receptors is very large, the olfactory receptor system is capable of detecting and distinguishing between a very large number of odorant molecules.

 Deorphanization of odor receptors can be completed using electrophysiological and imaging techniques to analyze the response profiles of single sensory neurons to odor repertoires.
 Such data open the way to the deciphering of the combinatorial code of the perception of smells.